 CSU also offers an advanced course that allows attendees to gain refreshing hands-on experience in advanced brewing techniques.
 Brew with some of the area’s most successful production craft brewers on the Brew-Magic brewing system.
 The course is held every other Saturday in the Colorado State University-Pueblo Chemistry Building.
 Tuition is $299 for each 2-month, 3-batch and 5-lab series.

-Doemans offers classes at the Academy for Brewing and Beverage Technology, which includes a school for brewmasters.
+Doemans Academy offers classes at the Academy for Brewing and Beverage Technology, which includes a school for brewmasters.
 They also have pilot facilities including a brewery, malt house, and packaging facility for student to learn on and practice their skills.

 International Center for Brewing and Distilling | UK

-This is a unique research and learning facility that is the only place in the UK where you can receive your Honors and Masters in Brewing and Distilling.
+The International Center for Brewing and Distilling is a unique research and learning facility that is the only place in the UK where you can receive your Honors and Masters in Brewing and Distilling.

-Continuing Education for Brewing Professionals: Brewing Science courses
+Oregon State University: Continuing Education for Brewing Professionals: Brewing Science courses | Oregon

 With one of the top fermentation science research programs in the world, Oregon State University is proud to offer a new series of world-class beer brewing science courses for professional and hobbyist brewers.
 These high-quality, accelerated courses, taught by Oregon State’s world-renowned fermentation science professor, Tom Shellhammer, build your practical brewing knowledge through lessons in sensory testing, microbiology and beer analysis.